socialsignin/spring-social-security-demo/README.md

 Spring Security is configured with the SpringSocialSecurityAuthenticationFilter which ensures that users attempting to access a protected resource are prompted to connect with the relevant SaaS provider in order to authenticate.

+Once authenticated, users confirm their chosen username, a account is created for them, and they can access the protected resource.

+Once a user has an account, they can login to the system any time by simply reconnecting with any of the providers they have previously connected with the app previously.

+Local user account creation is implemented using the default persistence of Spring-Social-Security where local account details are stored within the UsersConnectionRepository itself, users are effictively stored as connections to the "springSocialSecurity" provider.

+This local account creation strategy can be overridden by providing custom implementations of a couple of the components from Spring Social Security - see the forked demo at https://github.com/michaellavelle/spring-social-security-demo for an illustration of this.

 Running the demo
 ----------------